w3c/wcag3/guidelines/groups/policy-and-protection/algorithms/inclusive-data-set.md

 type: assertion
 ---

-Content author(s) train data sets using representative and unbiased disability-related information that is proportional to the general population.
+Content author(s) train AI models using representative and unbiased disability-related information that is proportional to the general population.